appsquickly/typhoon/README.md

 the class is in the required state before usage.

 . .
-Initially I've provided an XML implementation, because I believe its the fastest way I could satisfactorily meet the above goals.
+Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet the above goals.
+It's already fast and effective, especially if you use AppCode with XML-schema completion.
 I have other DI-styles planned, including "annotations" and GUI tool-support.

 # Usage